“Public Rhetoric, Human Nature, and Human Rights” by Mathew D. Garcia Scruggs

 “Law, Justice, Mercy, and Forgiveness from a Catholic Perspective” by Robert Fastiggi

-Photo by James Coleman on Unsplash This article is part of our “Religious Reflections on Forgiveness in Law” series.If you’d like to check out other articles in this series, click here.
-From a Catholic perspective, law, justice, mercy, and forgiveness ultimately converge in God, who is the ultimate source of law and combines justice, mercy, and forgiveness in his
+Photo by James Coleman on Unsplash (License) This article is part of our “Religious Reflections on Forgiveness in Law” series.If you’d like to check out other articles in this series, click here.
+From a Catholic perspective, law, justice, mercy, and forgiveness ultimately converge in God, who is the ultimate source of law and combines justice, mercy, and forgiveness in

 “Religious Literacy and the Challenge of Interfaith Dialogue (Part 2)” by Shlomo C. Pill

-Parliament of the World’s Religions, Chicago, United States, 1893.
-Wikimedia.
+Parliament of the World’s Religions, Chicago, United States, 1893 (Wikimedia) (Public Domain).
 Part two of this three-part series on interfaith dialogue explains several different forms of interfaith dialogue, highlighting some of the benefits and limitations of each, and explores the relevance of religious and interfaith literacy as an important tool for effective interfaith dialogue.
-[Read Part I here]
+[Read Part

 “Religious Literacy and the Challenge of Interfaith Dialogue (Part 1)” by Shlomo C. Pill

-This is the first part of a three-part series exploring some of the methods, possibilities, and skills needed to effectively engage in interfaith dialogue and activity.
+Parliament of the World’s Religions, Chicago, United States, 1893 (Wikimedia) This is the first part of a three-part series exploring some of the methods, possibilities, and skills needed to effectively engage in interfaith dialogue and activity.
 History of Interfaith Engagement Interfaith engagement is hardly a new phenomenon.
-The most basic kind of interfaith activity—what is often referred to as “the dialogue of everyday life”—has been
+The most basic kind of interfaith activity—what is

 “Judgment and Forgiveness in Texas: The Amber Guyger Case through the Lens of Islamic Law” by Hassaan Shahawy